In this article

 A container is a runtime instance of a container image (which is a lightweight, executable package that includes everything needed to run your code).
 It is the execution environment that runs the application or service defined by the container image.

 When a container is started, it becomes an isolated process on the host machine with its own filesystem, network interfaces, and other resources.
-Containers share the host operating system's kernel, making them more efficient and faster to start than virtual machines.
+Containers share the host operating system's kernel, making them more efficient and quicker to start than virtual machines.

 A virtual machine (VM), on the other hand, is an emulation of a physical computer.
 Each VM runs a full operating system and has virtualized hardware, which makes them more resource-intensive and slower to start compared to containers.